realjax/node-red-contrib-ikea/README.md

 [link text](#abcd)

-The intention of this package is to bring together as many Ikea Home Smart devices as possible into a single and consistent way to control them using Node Red.
+The intention of this package is to bring together as many Ikea Home Smart devices as possible into a single and consistent way and to control them using Node Red.

-Currently only (a number of) Ikea's Tradfri devices are supported.
+Currently only a number of Ikea's Tradfri devices are supported.
 The main difference with some comparable packages is that this tradfri implementation allows you to:
 * Control/query the Tradfri gateway itself as well
-* Detect if lights are being switched off using conventional wall swithes (alive state).
+* Detect if lights are being switched off using conventional wall switches (alive state).
-* Does not require installing additional tools (COAP clients)
+* Does not require installing additional tools (eg. COAP clients)

 This module currently contains the following nodes to provide integration of the Ikea smart home devices into node-red.